ToolJet/ToolJet/docs/docs/setup/docker.md

   :::info
   i.
 Please make sure that `TOOLJET_HOST` starts with either `http://` or `https://`

-  ii.
-Setup docker to run without root privileges by following the instructions written here https://docs.docker.com/engine/install/linux-postinstall/
+  ii. set up Docker to run without root privileges by following the instructions written here https://docs.docker.com/engine/install/linux-postinstall/

   iii.
 If you're running on a linux server, `docker` might need sudo permissions.
 In that case you can either run:
   `sudo docker-compose up -d`